 SHIPMENTS WITHIN CANADA

 When purchasing online you can choose to pick it up at our gallery free of charge.

-GST will be charged on all shipments within British Columbia.
+GST and PST will be charged on all shipments within British Columbia.

 HST (Harmonized Sales Tax) which includes the 5% Federal Portion and the Provincial Portion will be charged as follows, when shipped out the province of British Columbia to:

 - Prince Edward Island – 15%